David Hush FRSN

 Hush has received fellowships and awards from — inter alia — Princeton University, the Hinrichsen Foundation, and the New Jersey State Council On the Arts.
 In addition, he has received the Ignaz Friedman Prize, was named the first recipient of the Schoenberg Award in 1984, and has received numerous awards from ASCAP.

-Hush’s first acknowledged work, Sonata for Violin Solo, has been championed by multiple award-winning violinist Zina Schiff, a former protégée of Heifetz.
+Hush’s Sonata for Violin Solo has been championed by multiple award-winning violinist Zina Schiff, a former protégée of Heifetz.
 Schiff selected the Sonata as the centrepiece for King David’s Lyre, the disc released in celebration of Jerusalem’s 3,000th anniversary.
 The CD was cited as one of the best recordings of the year by the American Record Guide in its critics’ choice for 1997.
 More recently, the Sonata was performed by John Holloway, one of the world’s leading Baroque violinists, as part of the Tongyeong International Music Festival in South Korea.

 Since the release of King David’s Lyre, Zina Schiff has commissioned, performed and recorded more pieces for solo violin.
 On 7 May 2001 five of these works were played in a live Internet Broadcast from Seattle, USA reaching an estimated audience of 100,000 worldwide.